 If you’ve ever suffered from Lateral Epicondylitis (aka “Tennis Elbow”), you’ve no doubt been frustrated by this condition’s tendency to linger.
 Tennis elbow is an over-use injury to the tendon of the forearm.
-It tends to flair up as you age and stubbornly attempt to fight the ageing process by living an active lifestyle.
+It tends to flair up as you age and stubbornly attempt to fight the aging process by living an active lifestyle.

 Like many, when tennis elbow first appeared, I decided to fight through it with Ibuprofen, an arm brace and icing it down after playing tennis and exercising.
 Like most, this approach only caused the condition to worsen over time.